JetBrains/teamcity-documentation/topics/managing-your-user-account.md

 ## Viewing your Roles and Permissions

-In __My Settings & Tools | Groups__, you can view the list of user groups you are assigned to.
+In __Your Profile | Groups__, you can view the list of user groups you are assigned to.

-In __My Settings & Tools | Roles__, you can view your roles and permissions in different projects.
+In __Your Profile | Roles__, you can view your roles and permissions in different projects.
 Note, that roles are assigned to a user by the system administrator.

 <seealso>
         <category ref="concepts">